Char-Hunt/Learning-Info-Sec/README.md

 ### Hi there 👋 Hi | Hello | bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | ஹலோ | Hola
 These are my study notes for Learning InfoSec and Cyber Security topics.

-## As a cybersecurity practioner, I evaluate risk assessments at a system level, focusing on process, control, monitoring or incident response and recovery activities.
-My focus is Technical Support engineering and management with emphasis on customer problem resolution, compliance, governance and risk.
+## As a Cybersecurity Practioner, I evaluate risk assessments at a system level, focusing on process, control, monitoring or incident response and recovery activities.
+My focus is technical support engineering and management with emphasis on customer problem resolution, compliance, governance and risk.

 - 🔭 I’m currently working on InfoSec and Cybersecurity.
 - 🌱 I’m currently learning python, linux for SOC, ML, and IAM.